History of computing hardware: The electronic programmable computer

 Most of the use of Colossus was in determining the start positions of the Tunny rotors for a message, which was called "wheel setting".
 Colossus included the first-ever use of shift registers and systolic arrays, enabling five simultaneous tests, each involving up to 100 Boolean calculations.
 This enabled five different possible start positions to be examined for one transit of the paper tape.
 As well as wheel setting some later Colossi included mechanisms intended to help determine pin patterns known as "wheel breaking".
 Both models were programmable using switches and plug panels in a way their predecessors had not been.
-Ten Mk 2 Colossi were operational by the end of the war.

 Without the use of these machines, the Allies would have been deprived of the very valuable intelligence that was obtained from reading the vast quantity of enciphered high-level telegraphic messages between the German High Command (OKW) and their army commands throughout occupied Europe.
 Details of their existence, design, and use were kept secret well into the 1970s.
 Winston Churchill personally issued an order for their destruction into pieces no larger than a man's hand, to keep secret that the British were capable of cracking Lorenz SZ cyphers (from German rotor stream cipher machines) during the oncoming Cold War.
 Two of the machines were transferred to the newly formed GCHQ and the others were destroyed.
 As a result, the machines were not included in many histories of computing.
 A reconstructed working copy of one of the Colossus machines is now on display at Bletchley Park.

-The US-built ENIAC (Electronic Numerical Integrator and Computer) was the first electronic programmable computer built in the US.
-Although the ENIAC was similar to the Colossus it was much faster and more flexible.
-It was unambiguously a Turing-complete device and could compute any problem that would fit into its memory.
-Like the Colossus, a "program" on the ENIAC was defined by the states of its patch cables and switches, a far cry from the stored program electronic machines that came later.
-Once a program was written, it had to be mechanically set into the machine with manual resetting of plugs and switches.
+The ENIAC (Electronic Numerical Integrator and Computer) was the first electronic programmable computer built in the US.
+Although the ENIAC used similar technology to the Colossi, it was much faster and more flexible and was Turing-complete.
+Like the Colossi, a "program" on the ENIAC was defined by the states of its patch cables and switches, a far cry from the stored-program electronic machines that came later.
+Once a program was ready to be run, it had to be mechanically set into the machine with manual resetting of plugs and switches.
 The programmers of the ENIAC were women who had been trained as mathematicians.